linnando/MIXEmulator/README.md

 A working copy of the emulator is available at [http://www.mix-emulator.org](http://www.mix-emulator.org).

-If you like the emulator, you can support the author through [PayPal](http://paypal.me/linnando).
 If the emulator is useful in your research, consider please referencing the following paper:

 > Batdalov, R., Ņikiforova, O. Implementation of a MIX Emulator: A Case Study of the Scala Programming Language
 > Facilities. *Applied Computer Systems*, 2017, 22, pp.47-53.
 ISSN 2255-8683. e-ISSN 2255-8691.
 Available from: